WeirdMidas/AetherAtlas/README.md

 Q. What is your SoC's frequency table?
 A. Enter the frequency table/available frequencies for your SoC here.
 It is only recommended to submit this if your kernel is not an ultra-optimized one that forced changes to the frequency table.

 Q. What GPU do you have?
-And could you show me all tsysfs parameters for your GPU?
+And could you show me all the sysfs parameters for your GPU?
 If possible,
 A. Name your GPU, and if possible, show me the parameters and their values.

 Q. If possible, show me any parameters you think are special about your SOC.